|

 A wiki is an excellent tool for maintaining a manual; a software manual or help files; an encyclopaedia-type resource; or any other collaborative document that will grow and evolve over time.
 The most famous of all is Wikipedia, on online encyclopaedia of 5 million pages plus.

-Since a wiki (or at least 'the' wiki, Wikipedia) can be edited by anyone, the information may be inaccurate or biased; but it will almost always be of excellent use for a topical overview.
+Since a wiki (or at least 'the' wiki, Wikipedia) can be edited by anyone, the information may be inaccurate or biased; but it is usually of excellent use for a topical overview.
 For any kind of authoritative data, the original sources must be researched.
+In some cases, pages are of high quality; in others, poor.
+In general, though, quality is much higher than might be expected.

 A closed-group wiki is a fine solution for maintaining a specific document such as a manual.
 It is normally found now that community resources magnify the effect of any project by a considerable factor; and the use of a wiki is one way to harness this power.